NLPxL2Korean/UD-KSL/README.md

 # UD-KSL

-This repository contains information for the most recently updated UD_Korea as a second language (UD_Korean-KSL) treebank.
-UD_Korean-KSL is a dependency treebank of L2 Korean featuring manual annotations for morphemes and Universal Dependencies.
+This repository contains information on the most recently updated UD_Korean-KSL treebank.
+UD_Korean-KSL is a dependency treebank for second language (L2) Korean that features manual annotations for morphemes and Universal Dependencies.
 An official UD treebank is available [here](https://github.com/UniversalDependencies/UD_Korean-KSL/tree/dev).
+The updated L2-Korean UD treebank (v1.2) comprises 12,977 sentences.

-On this page, you will find the latest trained models using the UD_Korean-KSL treebank, along with the corresponding documentation.
+On this page, you will find supplementary information about using the UD_Korean-KSL treebank: related papers, annotation guidelines, and fine-tuned L2-Korean models.
-The updated L2-Korean UD treebank (v1.2) currently comprises 12,984 sentences.

-## Live documentation guideline
+## Annotation guidelines

-For live guidelines and further documentation, please visit our [documentation page](https://nlpxl2korean.github.io/UD-KSL/).
+For the most up-to-date annotation guidelines, please visit our [page](https://nlpxl2korean.github.io/UD-KSL/).

 ## References